nourbahar/Guessing-Game/README.md

 ### User Story 4: Number of Attempts

-**As a user, I want to know how many attempts I have made, so I can keep track of my progress.**
+**As a user, I want to know how many attempts I have made, so I can keep track of my progress.
+MAXIMUN - 10 ATTEMPTS**

 **Acceptance Criteria:**